tokenika/eosfactory/docs/comments/master_account.md

 The implementation of a MASTER account is dependent on the context:

-* On a local (private) testnet the MASTER account refers to the `eosio` super account.
+* On a local (private) testnet the MASTER account refers to the `eosio` privileged account.
 As such, it has limited capabilities, e.g. it cannot be associated with a smart-contract.
 * On a remote (public) testnet the MASTER account refers to the initial account created by the user manually.
-It behaves like a normal account, apart from the fact that it is used to sponsor the creation of other accounts.
+On the creation, their private keys are placed in a wallet associated with the testnet.
+The account behaves like a normal account and can be used to sponsor the creation of other accounts.

 Let's consider two scenarios: first a local (private) testnet, and then a more complex situation of a remote (public) testnet.